splunk/public-o11y-docs/apm/apm-use-cases/custom-metricset.rst

 |br|

+.. _custom-metricset-detectors:

-Create service latency detectors to track metrics
+Kai creates service latency detectors to track metrics
 ====================================================================================

 Kai can use the custom dimensionalized Monitoring MetricSet Kai created to monitor the performance of this critical checkout workflow in the :strong:`cartservice` service.
 To do this, Kai creates a detector using the same custom indexed tag, ``version_id``, to track error rates associated with the checkout workflow.